onlinecity/gatewayapi-docs/docs/rest.rst

 the default for status notifications, you can setup a webhook that will be called whenever the current status (state) of the message changes, ie. goes from a transient state (Circles, ie. Enroute) to final state (Boxes, ie.
-Delivered) or an other transient state.
+DELIVERED) or an other transient state.
 Once a final state is reached we will no longer call your webhook with updates for this particular message and recipient.